-Q. What kind of care can I receive?
+What kind of care can I receive?

-A. Your care begins with a visit to a family care doctor who will refer you to Project Access should you qualify.
 Project Access physicians and Johnston Health will donate primary care, specialty services, including lab, x-ray, and other diagnostic testing and limited pharmacy coverage.

-Q. How will prescription drugs be covered?
+How will prescription drugs be covered?

-A. Project Access will assist you in locating low-cost or free prescription drug programs.
+Project Access will assist you in locating low-cost or free prescription drug programs.

-Q. How can I be of assistance to Project Access?
+How can I be of assistance to Project Access?

 For more information on Project Access and to see if you qualify for assistance, please contact us.
 Project Access is located in the Johnston Medical Mall across the street from Johnston Health.
 Our office hours are Monday through Friday from 8:00 am to 4:30pm.

 Phone: 919-550-0011 ext.
-202
+1